- How I Used Pokémon to Battle Student Boredom - July 12, 2022

 Thumbing through the article one day, I remembered how this tech obsession only spread to the youth culture.
 It did not begin there.
 Adults have had the curse for years, and it’s no secret that we don’t make great examples.

-I was attempting to get students to critically think about their own technology habits without ever considering my own bad habits.
+I was attempting to get students to think critically about their own technology habits without ever considering my own bad habits.
 That makes this an issue that can only be addressed when everyone involved in education is held accountable.

 “It is important to remember that educational software, like textbooks, is only one tool in the learning process.
 Neither can be a substitute for well-trained teachers, leadership, and parental involvement.”